robocode-dev/tank-royale/schema/schemas/README.md

 This directory contains the schema of the protocol used by Robocode Tank Royale for network communication.

-## Joining and leaving server
+## Joining and leaving the server

 Handshakes are used between a client (bot, observer, controller) and the server to exchange metadata about the clients and server and to notify the server when a client wants to join the server.

-Basically, when a client opens a WebSocket connection with the server, the server will send a _server-handshake_ message to the client with information about the server.
+When a client opens a WebSocket connection with the server, the server will send a _server-handshake_ message to the client with information about the server.
 Then, if the client wants to join the server, it must send a handshake to the server.
 The handshake from the client depends on the client type.